zew/go-questionnaire/README.md

 * Shuffling is random, but reproducible for user ID and page number.

-* Questionaire property `variations` sets the number of different classes of shufflings.
+* Questionnaire property `variations` sets the number of different classes of shufflings.
 For example, if `variations==2`, even and odd user IDs get the same ordering when on same page.